vathyfogarassy/WNNSA/README.md

 Szekér S, Vathy-Fogarassy Á. Optimized Weighted Nearest Neighbours Matching Algorithm for Control Group Selection.
 Algorithms.
 2021; 14(12):356. https://doi.org/10.3390/a14120356

-While the doi is not activated, the article can be found here: https://www.mdpi.com/1999-4893/14/12/356

 In case of using the datasets or applying the WNNSA method, please cite the article above.

 # Structure of the folder